Scifabric/pybossa/README.md

 4. File->Settings->Project->Project Interpreter, then click the + button to create a new Project Interpreter.
 In OSX, it's PyCharm->Preferences->Project Interpreter, then click on the gear icon and "Add Remote".
 5. Choose Vagrant.
 Your *Vagrant Instance Folder* should be the location of your VagrantFile on your host machine. *Python interpreter path* should be set to the absolute path you found in step 3 above.
 6. Click on the *Vagrant Hosts URL* link to test the connection.
 7. Click OK to save.
-Note: Vagrant has to be up in order for this to work.

 **Configure Your Project to Use the Correct Interpreter:**